Skip to main content

 The answer, as always, must be that we go back to the Scriptures.

 • Here we find not only the doctrines of God, Christ and atonement but also the hugely important structure and specifics of discipleship – how then shall we live.
-We find Christ calling us not to love ourselves but deny ourselves [recent sermon on What is a disciple?].
+We find Christ calling us not to love ourselves but deny ourselves.
 We find a huge emphasis on obedience to everything Christ commanded.
 As we read the letters to the early churches we find that again and again their issues were those of wrong discipleship – either licence (2 Peter, Jude) or legalism (Galatians, Hebrews).
 These were hugely important issues that threatened people’s eternity.

 • Here in the Scriptures we find not only truth but also emphasis.
 A lot of the modern heresies are about a wrong expectation of the normal Christian life and a wrong vision of reality.
 Reading the Bible not only corrects our doctrine but also helps us get things in their proper proportion.
 It helps us see the shape of the Christian life.
 It helps us to have a more properly God-centred, Christ-centred view of all things.
 And it helps us develop an instinct and spiritual nose for where the emphasis of a church’s teaching and practice smells ‘off.’